DanishKodeMonkey/mini-message-board/README.md

 ## Description

 The Mini Message Board is a simple web application built using Express and EJS.
 It allows users to post messages, which are then displayed on a message board.
-The project uses an array as a pseudo-database to store messages.
+The project uses an postgreSQL database to store messages.

+The repository is purposely split into two branches, one using a pseudo-database array, and one implementing a postgreSQL database!
+Simply switch branches and have a look!

 ## Features